Garen Ewing: Biography

 Since 2006, Ewing has provided all the cover artwork for Bafflegab Productions' series of audio plays, The Scarifyers, written by Simon Barnard and starring Nicholas Courtney, Terry Molloy and David Warner.

-'Arni’s Epic Adventures', a comic strip about a little red bird (a Pine grosbeak), was broadcast in daily episodes throughout November 2015.
+Arni’s Epic Adventures, a comic strip about a little red bird (a Pine grosbeak), was broadcast in daily episodes throughout November 2015.
 Commissioned by JCDecaux, it was the first comic strip to appear on public digital screens, and reached an estimated audience of 30-40 million people.

-Ewing was the artist for the 2017 jungle-exploration Eurogame, 'The Lost Expedition', designed by Peer Sylvester and published by Osprey Games.
+Ewing was the artist for the 2017 jungle-exploration Eurogame, The Lost Expedition, designed by Peer Sylvester and published by Osprey Games.
 He illustrated 80 cards for the game (which was based on Percy Fawcett’s search for the Lost City of Z), as well as providing the box art.
-'The Lost Expedition' has subsequently been translated into French, Polish and Spanish.
-Ewing was also the artist for the 2018 expansion pack, 'The Lost Expedition: The Fountain of Youth & Other Adventures'.
+The Lost Expedition has subsequently been translated into French, Polish and Spanish.
+Ewing was also the artist for the 2018 expansion pack, The Lost Expedition: The Fountain of Youth & Other Adventures.

-Ewing is the illustrator for the expedition-simulation computer game, 'Curious Expedition 2' (no connection to 'The Lost Expedition'), the sequel to Berlin-based games studio Maschinen Mensch’s 2016 Roguelike hit, 'The Curious Expedition'.
+Ewing is the illustrator for the expedition-simulation computer game, Curious Expedition 2 (no connection to The Lost Expedition), the sequel to Berlin-based games studio Maschinen Mensch’s 2016 roguelike hit, Curious Expedition.
 The game was released on Steam on 28 January 2021, and on Nintendo Switch on 11 August 2021.